pageboard/pagecut/README.md

 -------------

 The id module provides
-- a resolver that maps block-id attributes values to blocks stored in a shared cache
+- IdResolver that maps block-id attributes values to blocks stored in a shared cache
-- a modifier that adds block-id attributes when block.id is defined
+- IdModifier for edition that adds block-id attributes when block.id is defined
 - an element to hold a temporary dom node, in case no block already exists in the IdModule store and IdResolver.fetch exists
-- an export function that returns the shared cache of all blocks with the blocks in their contents replaced by a single `div block-id=xxx` tag.
+- IdModule.to(main) returns an object with html containing the editor root content, and blocks, an id->block map of all blocks in the document.
+- IdModule.from(main, html, blocks) returns a DOM Node built from the output of IdModule.to.